Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 - [S2](../logs/task%202/s2.log)

 #### 2.2
-In the current solution we could have a problem because all the nodes have to be registered through the HAProxy.
-Because of that, if the HAProxy is not up new machines could not join the cluster and that is not what the Serf mind set is for.
+In the current solution, we could have a problem because all the nodes have to be registered through the HAProxy.
+Because of that, if the HAProxy is not up new machines could not join the cluster and that is not what the Serf mindset is for.

-The Serf mind set is to join a cluster through multiple machines and not only one.
+The Serf mindset is to join a cluster through multiple machines and not only one.

 #### 2.3
 The Serf agent will try to join the cluster trough the load-balancer.
 If the cluster is not created, it will create it and in reverse if it exists, it will join it.
 This step will only succeed if the ha container is accessible, otherwise the startup of the Serf agent will fail.